pudly/schmopera-hugo/content/articles/patience-rewarded-in-oper-frankfurt-s-tamerlano.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1574134048/media/2019/11/4165_tamerlano14_qdurot.jpg){{% /md %}}

-<figcaption> in Tamerlano, Oper Frankfurt, 2019.
+<figcaption>Lawrence Zazzo (Tamerlano) and Elizabeth Reiter (Asteria) in Tamerlano, Oper Frankfurt, 2019.
 Photo: Monika Rittershaus.</figcaption>
 </figure>

 The character of Irene, Asteria's rival, is portrayed as a crazy, power hungry, jilted lover who, dressed in tacky but expensive couture, bounds about throwing money and influence at her problems.
 However, with the aria, "Par che mi nasca in seno," mezzo-soprano Cecelia Hall restores the character's humanity.
 From the first phrase, her voice is placid, shimmering yet unwavering.
 After a lot of energetic posturing, Hall becomes a vessel of sincerity.
 Her genuineness is magnified by orchestral figures that vacillate between nobility and vulnerability.